How to create a functional project plan in Excel?

 But, before we dive in, it’s important to acknowledge that Excel, while versatile, isn’t a one-size-fits-all solution.

-I have shed light on its limitations, when it’s best to use Excel, and when it is better to rely on a better option like a project management tool.
+The article will highlight Excel’s limitations and explain when it’s best to use Excel and when it is better to rely on a better option like a project management tool.

-Explore Excel alternatives that will suit your requirements – 17 best microsoft excel alternatives & competitors
+Explore Excel alternatives that will suit your requirements – Best microsoft excel alternatives & competitors

 What is a project plan?